programminghistorian/ph-submissions/lessons/common-similarity-measures.md

 You need to declare, as you can see above, that the `index` variable for the rows and the `column` variable will both refer back to the `filekeys` you saved when you originally read the files.
 Stop now, save this file, and run it from the command line by navigating to the appropriate directory in your Terminal application and typing `python3 similarity.py`.
 The script will print a matrix of the **Euclidean distances** between every text in the dataset!

 In this "matrix," which is really just a table of numbers, the rows and columns are the same.
-Each row represents a single XML document from *EarlyPrint*, and the columns represent exactly the same documents.
+Each row represents a single *EarlyPrint* document, and the columns represent exactly the same documents.
 The value in every cell is the distance between the text from that row and the text from that column.
 That's why there will be a diagonal line of zeroes through the center of your matrix: where every text is compared to itself, the distance value is zero.

 *EarlyPrint* documents are corrected and annotated versions of documents from [the Early English Books Online–Text Creation Partnership](https://earlyprint.org/intros/intro-to-eebo-tcp.html), which includes a document for almost every book printed in England between 1473 and 1700.
-This sample dataset includes all the texts published in 1666—the ones that are currently publicly available (the rest will be available after January 2020).
+This sample dataset includes all the texts published in 1666—the ones that are currently publicly available (the rest will be available after January 2021).
 What the matrix is showing you, then, is the relationships among books printed in England in 1666.
 This includes texts from a variety of different genres on all sorts of topics: religious texts and political treatises and literary works, to name a few.
 One thing a researcher might want to know right away with a text corpus as thematically diverse as this one is: is there a computational way to determine the kinds of similarity that a reader cares about?
-When you calculate the distances among two scientific texts and a philosophical tract, will the results "make sense" to an expert reader?
-You'll try to answer that question in the exercise that follows.
+When you calculate the distances among such a wide variety of texts, will the results "make sense" to an expert reader?
+You'll try to answer these questions in the exercise that follows.

 There's a lot you could do with this table of distances beyond simply sorting it in the way you will do here.
 You could use it as an input for an unsupervised clustering of the texts into groups, and you could use the same measures to drive a machine learning model.
 If you wanted to simply understand these results better, you could create a heatmap of this table itself, either in Python or by exporting this table as a CSV and visualizing it elsewhere.